StephenGriffies/StephenGriffies.github.io/_pages/aspirations.md

 During much of my career, I have been privileged to be able to pursue a wide suite of research topics unconstrained by the usual boundaries of research proposals and grants.
-Consequently, my research interests are relatively broad, and they have been largely guided by intellectual interests and the desire to collaborate with a variety of smart and curious individuals.
+Consequently, my research portfolio is relatively broad, and it has been largely guided by intellectual interests and the desire to collaborate with a variety of smart and curious individuals.

-In recent years, my interests have centered on the role of mathematical physics in addressing fundamental questions of theoretical ocean physics and ocean numerical modeling.
+In recent years, I have focused on the role of mathematical physics in addressing fundamental questions of theoretical ocean physics and ocean numerical modeling.
 The following is an incomplete list of topics that I hope to pursue in the near future through collaborations.
 I offer just a few words concerning these topics, largely since they are aspirational and incompletely formed.
 Please feel free to connect with me should you wish to collaborate.
 I have